tsgates/arch-wiki-markdown/wiki/LVM.md

 Todo: scripts to automate snapshots of root before updates, to rollback... updating menu.lst to boot snapshots (separate article?)

-snapshots are primarily used to provide a frozen copy of a filesystem to make backups; a backup taking two hours provides a more consistent image of the filesystem than directly backing up the partition.
+snapshots are primarily used to provide a frozen copy of a file system to make backups; a backup taking two hours provides a more consistent image of the file system than directly backing up the partition.

-See Create root filesystem snapshots with LVM for automating the creation of clean root filesystem snapshots during system startup for backup and rollback.
+See Create root filesystem snapshots with LVM for automating the creation of clean root file system snapshots during system startup for backup and rollback.

-Encrypted_LVM
+Dm-crypt/Encrypting an Entire System#LVM on LUKS and Dm-crypt/Encrypting
+an Entire System#LUKS on LVM.

+If you have LVM volumes not activated via the initramfs, enable the lvm-monitoring service, which is provided by the lvm2 package.

 Troubleshooting
 ---------------